-Travel time for single occupancy vehicles and high occupancy vehicles along US-101 identified as part of the 2017 monitoring indicates overall improvements in both peak hour periods.
+Travel time for single occupancy vehicles and high occupancy vehicles along US-101 identified as part of the 2019 monitoring indicates a minor improvement in the northbound direction during the AM peak hour.

-Travel times for bus and passenger rail modes are estimated based on SamTrans and Caltrain published schedules for travel between County lines during peak commute periods (7 a.m. - 9 a.m. and 4 p.m. to 7 p.m.).
-Caltrain travel times show a 2% increase in the NB AM Peak Period,
+Travel times for bus and passenger rail modes are estimated based on SamTrans and Caltrain published schedules for travel between County lines during peak commute periods (7 a.m. -9 a.m. and 4 p.m. to 7 p.m.).
+Caltrain travel times show a 2% decrease in the AM southbound peak period and 8% increase in the PM southbound peak period.